element-hq/element-web/docs/labs.md

 adds an ability for end users to add themes themselves by using a URL to the JSON theme definition.

+For some sample themes, check out [aaronraimist/riot-web-themes](https://github.com/aaronraimist/riot-web-themes).

 ## IRC message layout (`feature_irc_ui`)

 Adds an option to change the message layout to an IRC style ` timestamp | avatar
 | name | message `

-## Remove timeline avatars (`feature_no_timeline_avatars`)

-Adds the option to remove the avatars in the message layout.
-This is intended to be used in conjunction with the irc layout however it available for both layouts.

-For some sample themes, check out [aaronraimist/riot-web-themes](https://github.com/aaronraimist/riot-web-themes).